Sometimes we might go from a site located in a folder off the root of a site to a subdomain or site of its own in a standalone environment.

 Redirection code placement: This redirection code must be placed in the original site’s URL

-Folder cannot exist: In order to work, the folder the site was in must be deleted or a 403 error will occur
+Folder cannot exist: In order to work, the folder the site was previously in must be deleted or a 403 error will occur

 It’s pretty easy to get this working.